yanliucore/CascadeR/README.md

 ### Purpose: Classifies mental health-related text into sentiment categories using Azure OpenAI.
 ### How it works:
 Loads required libraries.
-Loads a dataset from CSV.
+Loads a dataset from CSV. (data source: https://www.kaggle.com/datasets/suchintikasarkar/sentiment-analysis-for-mental-health)
 Sets up Azure credentials.
 Defines a function to interact with Azure OpenAI.
 Designs a prompt for classifying text into categories (Anxiety, Bipolar, Depression, etc.).